seeyou7/holbertonschool-printf/README.md

 File Functions

-File:
+File :

 main.h:	Header file Include all function prototypes Include structure of specifiers

-_printf.C:
+_printf.c :

 Project function: _printf

-Start the variadic list.Iterates string format of entry and check for a module symbol (%).
-If the symbol is found then check ifthe next char match with one of the valid specifiers in the structure using the auxiliar function to compare ( get_func), in that case the respective function of these format is called.
+Start the variadic list.
+Iterates string format of entry and check for a module symbol (%).
+If the symbol is found then check ifthe next char match with one of the valid specifiers in the structure using the auxiliarfunction to compare ( get_func), in that case the respective function of these format is called.
 For the characters that doesn't match any of the formats the function ignores the module symbole and print it as a string.
 In case that the module symbole is not found, print the each character normally.

-functionsbis.c:
+functionBasic.c :

 Auxiliar functions

 print_char: print character using list variable.
 print_string: pint strings, if string is null it pirnts (null)
+print_percent: func to print the char %
-print_decimal: print decimal numbers base.
+print_number: print integer numbers base.

 Tasks